The school programme of Careers Education and Guidance (CEG) aims to contribute to the development of pupils as individuals through:-

 Most of our Sixth Formers apply to university and there are many opportunities in Key Stage 5 for the students to develop their interest in a subject by attending workshops, taster courses, lectures and by obtaining relevant work experience.
 Our Higher Education programme starts in the Spring term of Year 12 and is delivered to the students right up until they apply in the Autumn term of Year 13.

-In addition, we hold a lunchtime programme of Old Owenians Careers Talks, during National Careers Week in March.
-This is when students have the opportunity to listen to speakers and ask practical questions about a wide range of interesting careers and receive first hand guidance on CVs and interviews.
-Please see below a list of careers/speakers from 2011 and 2012 and you can read feedback from students and speakers in 2012 here Old Owenians Careers Talks 2012:
+Every year, we hold a lunchtime programme of Old Owenians Careers Talks, during National Careers Week in March.
+Students in Years 9-13 are encouraged to attend and have the opportunity to ask practical questions and learn about the different entry routes in to a particular job or profession.
+This can include advice on CVs, qualifications and the interview process.
+Please see below a list of careers/speakers from recent years and you can read feedback from students and speakers in our Old Owenians newsletters – see March editions!

 Resources from speakers are made available in our Careers section of the VLE (Virtual Learning Environment).
-After logging on, parents and students can click on “Departments”; click on “Careers” and select the Careers Talks 2012 folder for more information.
 Our Science Society also provides lectures from eminent scientists in lunchtime and evening sessions during the year.
-These are available to our whole school community - students, parents, staff, governors and Old Owenians and promoted via ParentMail and on our school website in our Calendar and on our Latest News page.
+These are available to our whole school community – students, parents, staff, governors and Old Owenians and promoted via Intouch and on our school website in our Calendar and on our Latest News page.

 Morrisby Profile Assessment